humanitycodes/www/coursework/lessons/slides/rails-activerecord-models.md

 </tbody>
 </table>

-These operators can allow you to do more than just check for equality, which is pretty common.
+These operators can allow you to do more than just check for equality.
 For example, let's say there's a post I was working on some time in the last week.
 I can bring up all the posts created _after_ (i.e. greater than) a week ago with:

 ``` ruby
 Post.where('updated_at > ?', 1.week.ago)